EnterpriseDB/tpa/docs/src/platform-aws.md

 Here's a brief description of the AWS-specific settings that you can specify via `tpaexec configure` or define directly in config.yml.

+### Regions

+You can specify one or more regions for the cluster to use with `--region` or `--regions`.
+TPA will generate the required vpc entries associated to each of them and distribute locations into these regions evenly by using different availability zones while possible.

+`regions` are differents from `locations`, each location belongs to a region (and an availability zone inside this region). `regions` are AWS specific objects, `locations` are cluster objects.

+Note: When specifying multiple regions, you need to manually edit network
+configurations:
+  - `ec2_vpc` entries must have non-overlaping cidr networks to allow use of AWS vpc peering. by default TPA will set all cidr to `10.33.0.0/16`.
+  See [VPC](#vpc-required) for more informations.
+  - each `location` must be updated with `subnet` that match the `ec2_vpc` `cidr` they belong to.
+See [Subnets](#subnets-optional) for more informations.
+  - TPA creates security groups with basic rules under `cluster_rules` and those need to be updated to match `ec2_vpc` cidr for each `subnet` cidr. see [Security groups](#security-groups-optional) for more informations.
+  - VPC peering must be setup manually before `tpaexec deploy`.
+We recommand creating VPCs and required VPC peerings before running `tpaexec configure` and using `vpc-id` in config.yml.
+See [VPC](#vpc-required) for more informations.

 ### VPC (required)

 You must specify a VPC to use: